VinayVamsiKanakala/AmazonQ-GameChallenge/README.md

-# 🎮 Q-Games: A Suite of Offline Mini-Games
+# 🎮 AmazonQ-Games: A Suite of Offline Mini-Games

 Q-Games is a beautifully designed collection of offline mini-games built in Python.
 Developed using the powerful Amazon Q developer assistant, this project showcases a sleek, animated user interface and a modular design—perfect for casual play and Python GUI learning alike.